tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-04-11-how-to-create-reusable-ansible-components.md

 In this post we also used the file ``role/bio_perl/meta/main.yml`` to specify the dependencies of the role.
-This meant that the content of the final playbook really reflected the intent for which it was created, namely to install ``Bio::Perl``.
+This meant that the content of the final playbook was succinct and reflected the intent for which it was created, namely to install ``Bio::Perl``.
+Furthermore, by explicitly stating the dependencies of the ``bio_perl`` role we made it easier to reuse.

 Finally, we also noted that it is possible to pick and mix roles and tasks within a single playbook.
 This can be useful when creating playbooks that have